They Are Easier To Own And Operate

-Why fly an airplane light-sport aircraft (LSA)?
-They are easier, and less expensive to own and operate than typical aircraft.
-With modern technology they perform well and burn less fuel.
+They are easier and less expensive to own and operate than typical aircraft.
+With modern technology, they perform well and burn less fuel.
 Most of the new airplane LSA are designed to burn less expensive auto fuel.
 Generally, the lighter-weight sport airplanes go about the same speed of other small aircraft and burn about half the amount of fuel.
-In combination of running auto gas verses more expensive 100LL aviation fuel, the sport plane is below one-third the fuel costs to operate as the larger heavier general aviation airplane.
+In combination of running auto gas versus more expensive 100LL aviation fuel, the sport plane is below one-third the fuel costs to operate of the larger heavier general aviation airplane.

-Fast speed (120 Knots) and heated/enclosed cockpits makes an airplane the travel choice in the LSA catagory.
-With high performance composite technology sport planes have almost 1000 mile range with 5 hours of fuel capacity.
+Fast speed (120 Knots) and heated/enclosed cockpits make an airplane the travel choice in the LSA category.
+With high-performance composite technology, sport planes have almost 1000-mile range with 5 hours of fuel capacity.
 Besides being one of the most fun things to do, airplane LSA provide economical travel alternatives.
 Typically, LSA are flown under Visual Flight Rules VFR.
-Many, newer LSA can be flown under Instrument Flight Rules IFR, if properly equipped.
+Many newer LSA can be flown under Instrument Flight Rules IFR, if properly equipped.